Piyush-Sharma79/Verifacts/DEVELOPER_NOTES.md

 - **Missing chunks or index files**: Verify that `faiss_index.bin` and `doc_chunks.pkl` are in the root directory
 - **LLM connection issues**: Verify Ollama is running and the model is pulled
+- **ASGI import error**: If you get "Could not import module 'main'", make sure you're running `uvicorn app.main:app --reload` from the `backend` directory
 - **Slow retrieval**: Consider optimizing the FAISS index parameters in the indexing script